 In many ways my life began and ended in Monterey, book-ended by the lives of my parents.
 As a child, I walked the sugar-white beaches of Carmel holding my mother’s hand.
-On those crystalline sands, I learned to live in my mother’s hopes and share her sweet dreams.
+On those crystalline sands, I shared my mother’s hopes and sweet dreams.
 We lived in Camelot and sang Puff the Magic Dragon.
 In the late 1950s, my mother Millie was a young housewife and had high aspirations for herself and her family.
 She met my father, Gene, during the Korean war before his six-month deployment on the USS Princeton.
-After flying 50 combat missions he returned, they were married and had two boys, my older brother Craig and I. In Carmel, they were enjoying the peacetime while my father completed his MS degree in Aeronautical Engineering at the Naval Postgraduate School.
+After flying 50 combat missions he returned, they were married and had two boys, my older brother Craig and me.
+In Carmel, they were enjoying the peacetime while my father completed his MS degree in Aeronautical Engineering at the Naval Postgraduate School.
 The times were changing and my mother had thoughts of a career after raising us boys and a life outside of the grueling Navy lifestyle my father loved.
 Like the white sands under our feet, the future was bright.

 But the Vietnam War pulled us away from those bright beaches and my mother’s dreams as my father began his meteoric rise through the ranks of the Navy.
 As an aviator his duties grew to include squadron XO, then CO, then CAG (Commander Air Group).
 As the air war escalated in the mid-1960s he flew over 259 combat missions in Vietnam before moving into aviation command.

 As a young boy, I knew little of those missions but was acutely aware that my father was gone for most of my childhood.
 To stay connected we exchanged audio tapes and even played chess in an attempt to bridge the vast gulf between us.
 There were exciting moments, like when he flew in on his plane and we ran out to meet him, and high points, like when he became the Captain of the USS Enterprise.
 But in the rare times he was home and we spent time together he carried an officer’s edge and his exacting standards cut deep into my fragile soul.
-For most of my life, he was more figure than father; to me he was hard, distant, and tough.
-At times I felt like the son in the movie The Great Santini: I experienced stern military discipline with no room for my sensitive nature.
+For most of my life, he was more figure than father; he was hard, distant, and tough.
+At times I felt like the son in the movie The Great Santini, who experienced stern military discipline with no room for his sensitive nature.

-After she passed away I realized I still didn’t know my father.
-At least not in a personal sense.
-For most of my life, he was gone or absent; he had become a stoic figure in my mind.
-To me, he appeared like the lone stout oak on the top of a hill: rough, rigid, and surrounded by thorny leaves.
-He felt impenetrable and unapproachable.
+After she passed away I realized I still didn’t know my father, at least not in a personal sense.
+For most of my life, he was gone or absent and had become a stoic figure in my mind, like the lone stout oak on the top of a hill: rough, rigid, and surrounded by thorny leaves.
+He was impenetrable and unapproachable.
 He’d didn’t talk about the war unless asked, his phone calls set records for brevity, and it was difficult to find common ground for a discussion.
 Sports were neutral ground but the trials of our naval life were off limits.
-He was from another generation, old school, and he maintained order and a military crispness in his life.
+He was from another generation, old school, and he still maintained order and a military crispness to everything in his life.